Syed007Hassan/The-Newsletter/README.md

 - Use 'git push heroku master' (takes time, will upload files on Heroku server)

-- Reload the Website it will run, signup and see Mailchimp's audience dashboard ('heroku logs' to check errors during the process if any)
+- Reload the Website it will run, signup and see Mailchimp's audience dashboard where you will see all the email addresses of people who has signed up

+- Use 'heroku logs' (to check errors during the process if any)

 - For changes to be made: